Ghee nutrition has a long history. Ghee nutrition has been used in

 Ghee

-transcends the cooking realm, as ghee is also often used in religious
+transcends the cooking realm, as Ghee is also often used in religious

 ceremonies and various healing arts in Indian culture.
 Ghee's nutrition